Chattanooga Transportation

 Getting Around the Scenic City

-The Tennessee River and its tributaries have provided transportation for as long as people have been settled in the Tennessee Valley.
-Today, river barges save hundreds of millions of dollars in transportation costs by transporting over 50 million tons of goods every year, according to the Tennessee Valley Authority (TVA).
+River transportation has flourished along the Tennessee River and its tributaries for as long as people have settled in the Tennessee Valley.
+Today, commercial navigation of the waterways continues to save hundreds of millions of dollars in transportation costs by transporting over 50 million tons of goods every year, according to the Tennessee Valley Authority (TVA).

 Chattanooga Metropolitan Airport (CHA) continues to see impressive growth while receiving recognition for its commitment to sustainability.
-With the recent addition of a covered parking garage and improved TSA checkpoint navigation, a 26,000-square-foot terminal expansion is now underway to add restrooms, concessions, and three new gates for more efficient boarding and deplaning.
-In addition to previously established nonstop flights to major hubs such as Charlotte, Dallas, and Atlanta, CHA will begin offering nonstop flights to Las Vegas in May of 2024.
+The airport’s most recent expansion officially opened in March of 2024, adding 26,000 square feet for two new gates, more efficient boarding and deplaning, restrooms, concessions, and more.
+In addition to previously established nonstop flights to major hubs such as Charlotte, Dallas, and Atlanta, CHA began offering nonstop flights to Las Vegas and resumed nonstop service to New York City in 2024.
+CHA has also announced a new nonstop flight from Chattanooga to Punta Gorda, starting in February 2025.

-With over 450 regular and electronic bikes available across 43 stations in the city, Bike Chattanooga continues to meet the high demand for city biking.
+Bike Chattanooga gives city bikers convenient access to 450 regular and electronic bikes available across 43 stations in the city.
 Riders have the option of a daily pass for $10, 3-day pass for $20, or annual pass for $50.

-The Chattanooga Area Regional Transportation Authority (CARTA) is Hamilton County’s public transit system, reliably transporting roughly 3 million passengers each year.
+Hamilton County’s public transit system, the Chattanooga Area Regional Transportation Authority (CARTA), reliably transports roughly 3 million passengers each year.
 In addition to the Downtown Electric Shuttle, CARTA operates the Care-a-Van service for the disabled and the Lookout Mountain Incline Railway.

 he public transit system for Hamilton County and the surrounding areas.
 CARTA manages the Care-a-Van service for the disabled, the Downtown Electric Shuttle, downtown parking, and the Lookout Mountain Incline Railway.
 CARTA also has 17 fixed bus routes serving Chattanooga with fares beginning at 75 cents per ride.

-Take to the skies from the Chattanooga Metropolitan Airport (CHA), which has many of the services and none of the stress of a much larger airport.
-CHA offers convenient parking options, LEED-certified facilities, and a number of nonstop flights through major airlines Delta, United, Allegiant, and American Airlines.
+Take flight from the Chattanooga Metropolitan Airport (CHA), which has many of the services of a much larger airport without the extra stress.
+CHA offers convenient parking options, LEED-certified facilities, and a number of nonstop flights through major airlines Delta, United, Allegiant,

-Across from the Chattanooga Airport is the fixed base operator (FBO) Wilson Air Center, which caters highly rated services to private air travelers.
-Professional Pilot magazine has named Wilson Air Center the best FBO in the country, and plans are underway to develop Hixon’s Dallas Bay Skypark into a private fly-in community.
+Across from the Chattanooga Metropolitan Airport is the fixed base operator (FBO) Wilson Air Center, which provides highly-rated services to private air travelers.
+Professional Pilot magazine named Wilson Air Center the most improved FBO in the country in 2024, and plans are underway to develop Hixson’s Dallas Bay Skypark into a private fly-in community.

-Electric vehicle operators have access to over 200 charging stations in the Chattanooga region, including areas such as Lookout Mountain, Hixson, East Brainerd, and Ooltewah.
-Out of the stations in the area, 42 are free, and 80 are fast charging stations.
+Electric vehicle operators have access to over 300 public charging stations in the Chattanooga region, including areas such as Lookout Mountain, Hixson, East Brainerd, and Ooltewah.
+Out of the stations in the area, 39 are free, and 49 are fast charging stations.

 Groome Transportation is a convenient option for an airport-to-city shuttle.
 Located in East Ridge, Groome operates daily trips between the Scenic City and nearby Nashville International Airport and Atlanta’s Hartsfield-Jackson Airport.